 The average salary of a professional organizer in the United States varies.
 It can be anywhere from $50/hour (for starting organizers) to over $200/hour.

-A social media presence is a must if a business wants to remain relevant.
+A social media presence is essential if a business wants to remain relevant.

 Currently, over 49% of the world’s population is on social media.
-And, many business owners are opting to hire outside social media experts to take care of their social platforms.
+Many business owners opt to hire outside social media experts to take care of their social platforms.

 So, if you speak all things marketing and social media, developing a social media management business may be right for you.

 The skills required in social media management rely more on experience than education.
-A marketing degree can be an excellent benefit when getting started, but there are many successful social media managers who do not boast a college degree.
+A marketing degree can be an excellent benefit when getting started, but many successful social media managers do not boast a college degree.